deemount/gobpmn/README.md

 * Naming conventions for ID's
 * Add more comments
 * Add testing and benchmarks
-* Add configuration options
+* Add more configuration options
-* Building architecture
+* Build message queue with RabbitMQ
+* Add behaviours, command
+* Add BPMN, DMN and element Factory

 ### Links ###